The Circular Economy: What’s Old is New Again and Again

 One thing’s for sure: this circular worldview marks quite a departure from today’s linear model, which “takes, makes, and disposes” of products and materials.

 But How Might Such a Circular and Collaborative Effort Work?

 Let’s take a look at this laughably over-simplified example involving a product in the fashion industry.
 The circle that is created:

-- Continues when retailers employ software to improve the accuracy of their forecasts, helping to reduce excess inventory purchases, supply chain costs, and resource usage.
+Continues when retailers employ software to improve their forecasts' accuracy, helping to reduce excess inventory purchases, supply chain costs, and resource usage.

 At its essence, the circular economy keeps the value of products, components, and materials at their highest, or as close to it as possible, by redirecting flows of materials, energy, labor, and data in restorative or regenerative ways (MacArthur Institute, 2016).

 The example above illustrates how all this might come to life in the retail product space.

 So now, we know what the circular economy is.
 But why should we care about it, especially right now?

 We’ll tackle that meaty question.
 See you soon.